tylertruong16/browser-task/README.md

 # Configuration Instructions

 - `CONFIG_URL` :You must provide the URL to load the Firebase configuration through the environment variable.
+- `PROFILE_TABLE_URL`: You must provide the URL to save profile data after login success.
 - `REALM` : The header included is configured through the environment variable.
-- `VIRTUAL_URL`: The virtual URL is loaded through the environment variable
+- `VIRTUAL_URL`: The virtual URL is loaded through the environment variable.
 ## JSON Response Format

 ```json